50 Airplane Trivia Facts You Won’t Believe You Never Knew

 Even if you've achieved platinum frequent flier status, there are probably a lot of facts about airplanes you don't know.
 Brush up on your airplane trivia before flying off for your next trip.

 Fascinating facts about airplanes

-Whether you’re an airplane enthusiast or a first-time flyer worried about all the different airplane sounds, knowing airplane trivia—like how high airplanes fly, why it’s so cold on planes, and why airplane windows are round—could help make your next journey smoother and more enjoyable.
-That includes practical facts about airplanes too, such as what flight attendants want you to know about flying, how inflight Wi-Fi works, and why you need to put your phone in airplane mode before takeoff.
+Whether you’re an airplane enthusiast or a first-time flyer worried about all the different airplane sounds, knowing airplane trivia—like how high airplanes fly, can planes fly in cold weather, why it’s so cold on planes, and why airplane windows are round—could help make your next journey smoother and more enjoyable.
+That includes practical facts about airplanes too, such as what flight attendants want you to know about flying, how inflight Wi-Fi works, what the triangle stickers above your seat mean and why you need to put your phone in airplane mode before takeoff.

 Luggage loading is loud

 You might be nervous about the loud banging noises you hear when boarding your plane, but don’t worry.
 They’re not making last-minute repairs!
 The noises you hear when you’re boarding and right after you land are the luggage and cargo being loaded on or taken off the plane.
 All your suitcases, car seats, heavy golf bags, and oversized skis are directly below the cabin, so it does sound pretty loud!
 The crew might also be emptying the lavatory tanks (yep, that’s where everything goes when you flush a plane toilet).